 You can also identify and copy the text from within a screenshot and use it in documents or other fields.
 This saves you the trouble of having to retype the whole text.

 You can either get the free version which is a trial for 15 days or make a one-time purchase for the full version on the official site.
-The purchased version can be used on up to two systems.
+The premium version can be in use on up to two systems.

 Greenshot is a free and one of the best open source snipping tools available.
 The app allows you to take screenshots of a particular region quickly and then quickly edit them.